kumahq/kuma-website/app/docs/dev/policies/general-notes-about-kuma-policies.md

 title: General notes about Kuma policies
 ---

+{% tip %}
+This only applies to source/destination policies.
+Unfamiliar what these are?
+Checkout [introduction to policies](../introduction).
+{% endtip %}

 Policies applied to data plane proxies all follow the same basic structure:

 ```yaml